Combining Machine Learning Defenses without Conflicts: Introduction

 \section{Introduction}

-Machine learning (ML) models are susceptible to a wide range of risks to security~\cite{SoKMLPrivSec,poisonSurvey}, privacy~\cite{privacySurvey,miaSurvey}, and fairness~\cite{fairSurvey,fairsurvey2}.
-Defenses designed to protect against one risk~\cite{certifiedRobustness2020sok,robustSoK,privacySurvey,fairSurvey} may increase or decrease susceptibility to other unrelated risks~\cite{duddu2023sok}.
-While it is conceivable to design new defenses that can address multiple different risks, an important question is how to identify which existing defenses can be combined \emph{effectively}, without incurring a significant drop in the level of protection provided by each defense when it is applied separately.
-Empirical evaluation to determine if a defense combination is effective, while definitive, can be expensive and time-consuming, especially when multiple defenses are involved.
+Machine learning (ML) models are susceptible to a wide range of risks to security~\citep{SoKMLPrivSec,poisonSurvey}, privacy~\citep{privacySurvey,miaSurvey}, and fairness~\citep{fairSurvey,fairsurvey2}.
+Several defenses have been proposed to mitigate them.
+Real-life models require simultaneous protection against multiple risks.
+But defenses designed to protect against one risk~\citep{certifiedRobustness2020sok,robustSoK,privacySurvey,fairSurvey} may impact susceptibility to other unrelated risks~\citep{duddu2023sok}.
+This raises the question of how to combine defenses \emph{effectively}, without incurring a significant drop in the protection provided by each constituent defense.
+Practitioners need effective \emph{combination techniques}, either by \emph{modifying existing defenses} (invasive), or by identifying whether \emph{existing defenses can be combined without modification} (non-invasive).
+Prior work is either limited to specific defenses (e.g.,~\citet{szyller2023conflicting,fedtradeoff,fioretto2022differential,sokExpl}), or study interactions among defenses with risks~\citep{duddu2023sok,surveyTradeoff}.
+No prior work provides a way to quickly determine if \emph{defenses can be combined effectively}.

-Prior systematic evaluations have explored interactions among defenses and risks~\cite{duddu2023sok} or conflicting interactions among defenses~\cite{szyller2023conflicting}, but did not address the question of \emph{how to easily identify effective defense combinations}.
-Previous attempts to combine defenses have been ad-hoc, with optimizations tailored to specific defenses and are \emph{limited to only two defenses}~\cite{surveyTradeoff,liu2023towards,datta2023tensions,alves2023survey,fedtradeoff,fioretto2022differential,sokExpl,ferry:sok}.
-An ideal combination technique should be: \begin{enumerate*}[label=\roman*)] \item \emph{accurate} (correctly identifies whether a combination is effective or not), \item \emph{scalable} (allows two or more defenses to be combined), \item \emph{non-invasive} (does not require changes to the defenses being combined), and \item \emph{general} (applicable to different types of defenses). \end{enumerate*} Combination techniques in prior work do not meet all of these requirements simultaneously.
-Our goal is to take a principled approach to derive an \emph{inexpensive combination technique} that can meet all these requirements.